-Jim Watson was re-elected Mayor of the City of Ottawa on October 27, 2014 with more than 76% of the popular vote.
+Jim Watson was re-elected as Mayor of the City of Ottawa for a third consecutive term on October 22, 2018 with more than 71% of the popular vote.

 Mayor Watson has dedicated most of his career to public service in Canada's capital.